bw4sz/2013-10-09-canberra/Ben/Worksheet1.md

 Functions are the heart of R. They sourced files allow users to call code created and distributed within packages, or sent from friends!
 Functions have three essential parts.

 * A name, more accuracteuly, a namespace, which declares which function to use.
-* Input parameters or arguments which tell the function what you want to do
+* Input parameters or arguments which tell the function what you want to do.
-* Output, either saved as a object, or returned directly into the console
+* Output, either saved as a object, or returned directly into the console.

 8. What is the mean of vector of 1:33
 9. What is the sum of 1 divided by 5 + 10, plus 1 divided by 6 * 46